There are a number of steps in the infection process:

-Taking all of these factors into consideration, 3 conditions must be met for disease transmission of HIV:
+3 conditions must be met for the transmission of HIV infection:

-1. HIV must pass beyond the body's barrier protection, either cutaneous or membraneous .
+1. HIV must pass beyond the recipient host's barrier protection, either cutaneous or membraneous.

 2. HIV must contact and gain access to a receptive host cell